CACI No. 100. Preliminary Admonitions

 connection to the case.
 If anyone tries to talk to you about this case, tell

 that person that you cannot discuss it because you are a juror.
-If he or
+If that

 the court [attendant/bailiff] as soon as you can.